nokia/ntt/docs/conformance/remaining-work.md

 # Remaining Conformance Work

-State as of 2026-07-06: **4790 / 4948 matched (97.26%)**, 23 skipped
+State as of 2026-07-28: **4798 / 4948 matched (97.42%)**, 23 skipped
-(inconclusive / no-verdict), **135 real misses** (was 4788 / 97.22% on
+(inconclusive / no-verdict), **127 real misses** (was 4790 / 97.26% on
-2026-06-17; +2 from procedure signature qualification, see 1a below).
+2026-07-06 and 4788 / 97.22% on 2026-06-17).
+The gate now measures the
+**strict** engine — see "Strict engine" below.
 Baseline and the full miss inventory live in [`testdata/conformance-baseline.json`](../../testdata/conformance-baseline.json) and [`current-misses.json`](current-misses.json); regenerate with [`refresh_artifacts.py`](refresh_artifacts.py).

-The incremental "one clean fix per slice" phase is essentially complete: the easy positive-test bugs have been closed.
+The incremental "one clean fix per slice" phase is complete: the easy positive-test bugs have been closed.
 What remains does **not** yield isolated low-risk commits.
 It falls into three buckets below.
 Every change must still pass the full conformance run (`--regress 0.5`, 0 per-file regressions) and an external test-port smoke suite (17 pass / 0 fail / 2 expected inconc).

+## Strict engine (2026-07-28)

+Execution now defaults to the **strict** engine: a cooperative discrete-event scheduler with a virtual clock, replacing the legacy "approximate" evaluator's verdict-preferring heuristic.
+The legacy engine remains available via `--approximate` and is scheduled for deletion.

+This closed the two features that this document previously listed as the main path forward — **1a** (strict procedure-payload matching) and **1b** (async multi-PTC echo) — because concurrent PTCs now genuinely fork, interleave deterministically and block on real matches instead of being modelled.
+Both sections are marked DONE below.

+The suite match rate is only part of the picture: the harness also reports a **real-execution** rate (files whose verdict came from actually executing the testcase rather than from a parse/semantic rejection), currently **2498 files, 50.72%**.
+Growing that number, not the match rate, is the meaningful measure of remaining dynamic-semantics work.

 ## Execution triage 2026-06-17 — the `reject->pass` bulk is NOT low-hanging